laurenklun/ComStock.github.io/docs/data/accessing_data.md

 ## Field Naming Convention

 The field naming convention is fairly simple.
-At the highest level there is – “.in” for inputs, “.out” for outputs, “calc.” for calculated fields, then a handful of columns that provide simulation information.
+At the highest level there is – “in.” for inputs, “out.” for outputs, “calc.” for calculated fields, then a handful of columns that provide simulation information.

-For the .out prefix there is a second level that includes – fuel type, emissions, model parameter and statistic fields, and site energy.
-The ".in" prefix does not have a second level.
+For the "out." prefix there is a second level that includes – fuel type, emissions, model parameter and statistic fields, and site energy.
+The "in." prefix does not have a second level.

 The third level of “out.” is where you’ll find the end uses.